Apurva0109/Optimizing-a-ML-Pipeline-in-Azure/README.md

         max_cores_per_iteration=-1,
         max_concurrent_iterations=10)
 ```
-   experiment_timeout_minutes: Time limit in minutes for the experiment.
+   *experiment_timeout_minutes*: Time limit in minutes for the experiment.

-   primary_metric: Metric that you want to optimize.
+   *primary_metric*: Metric that you want to optimize.
 The best-fit model will be chosen based on this metric.

-   label_column_name: The name of the label column whose value your model will predict.
+   *label_column_name*: The name of the label column whose value your model will predict.

-   n_cross_validations: Number of cross-validation splits to perform when validation data is not specified.
+   *n_cross_validations*: Number of cross-validation splits to perform when validation data is not specified.

-   iterations: The total number of different algorithms and parameter combinations to test during an automated ML experiment.
+   *iterations*: The total number of different algorithms and parameter combinations to test during an automated ML experiment.

-   max_cores_per_iteration: The maximum number of threads to use for a given training iteration.-1, which means to use all the possible cores per iteration per child-run.
+   *max_cores_per_iteration*: The maximum number of threads to use for a given training iteration.-1, which means to use all the possible cores per iteration per child-run.

-   max_concurrent_iterations: Represents the maximum number of iterations that would be executed in parallel.
+   *max_concurrent_iterations*: Represents the maximum number of iterations that would be executed in parallel.

 * Submit AutoML experiment and show results with the RunDetails.
 ```